You are here

 She is the author of Beyond Orality: Biblical Poery on its Own Terms, which was published in March 2019.
 The book offers a new way to think about biblical poetry as the presentation of speech, and shows how biblical poetry has, in different periods of its reception, worked as a mirror, reflecting each era’s own self-image of verbal art.
 The book shows how this problem is rooted in a crucial pattern within the Bible itself: the texts we recognize as “poetry” are framed as powerful and ancient verbal performances, dramatic speeches from the past.

 She has two books under contract, Reframing Biblical Poetry, with Yale University Press in the Anchor Bible Reference Library series, and a co-authored volume Hebrew and Aramaic Writings about the Dead from Judah and Judea: Eighth cent.
 BCE through First cent.
 BCE. in the Writings from the Ancient World series, published by the Society of Biblical Literature.
-In 2019-2020, she will hold a fellowship at the Katz Center for Advanced Judaic Studies at the University of Pennsylvania, where she will be completing a book manuscript entitled Seeking Eternity: Transmission and Mortal Anxiety in Biblical Literature.
+In 2019-2020, she held a fellowship at the Katz Center for Advanced Judaic Studies at the University of Pennsylvania for her project on depictions of transmission of knowledge, object, and text in biblical and ancient Near Eastern literature.

 She is a founding member and current co-chair of Philology in Hebrew Studies, a program unit in the Annual Meeting of the Society of Biblical Literature.
 More on Vayntrub’s publications and current research projects can be found here.